New Drug Cuts Risk of Deadly Transplant Side Effect in Half

 “Graft-vs.-host disease is the most serious complication from transplant that limits our ability to offer it more broadly.
 Current prevention strategies have remained mostly unchanged over the past 20 years.
 This study has us cautiously excited that there may be a potential new way to prevent this condition,” says lead study author Sung Choi, M.D., assistant professor of pediatrics at the U-M Medical School.

-The study enrolled 61 older adults from the University of Michigan and Washington University in St. Louis who were undergoing a reduced-intensity bone marrow transplant with cells donated from a relative.
-Patients received standard medication used after a transplant to prevent GVHD.
+Choi will present data on the first 47 patients enrolled on the study at the University of Michigan Comprehensive Cancer Center and Washington University.
+Participants were older adults who were undergoing a reduced-intensity bone marrow transplant with cells donated from a relative.
+Patients received standard medication used after a transplant to prevent graft-vs.-host disease.
 They also received vorinostat, which is given as a pill taken orally.
-Fifty of the 61 participants completed the full 21-day course of vorinostat.

 The researchers found vorinostat was safe and tolerable to give to this vulnerable population, with manageable side effects.
 In addition, rates of patient death and cancer relapse among the study participants were similar to historical averages.

 The results mirror those found in the laboratory using mice.
-Reddy, the Moshe Talpaz Professor of Oncology and professor of internal medicine at the U-M Medical School, has been studying this approach in the lab for eight years.
+Reddy, an associate professor of internal medicine at the U-M Medical School, has been studying this approach in the lab for eight years.

-“This is an entirely new approach to preventing graft-vs.-host disease,” Reddy says.
+“This is an entirely new approach to preventing graft-vs.-host disease,” Choi says.
 Specifically, vorinostat targets histone deacetylases, which are different from the usual molecules targeted by traditional treatments.

 “Vorinostat has a dual effect as an anti-cancer and an anti-inflammatory agent.
-That’s what’s potentially great about using it to prevent graft-vs.-host, because it may also help prevent the leukemia from returning,” says Reddy, who is also co-director of the hematologic malignancies and bone marrow transplant program at the U-M Comprehensive Cancer Center.
+That’s what’s potentially great about using it to prevent graft-vs.-host, because it may also help prevent the leukemia from returning,” Choi says.

 # # #